-Glossophilia is posting this one again — at the start of Wimbledon fortnight today.
-Djokovic and Murray aren’t meeting tomorrow, but they’re both still in the game.
-Familiar faces, new balls …
+Glossophilia is posting this one again — as Wimbledon fortnight gets underway.
+Djokovic and Murray aren’t meeting tomorrow, but they’re both still in the game (just!).
+Familiar faces, but new balls …

 They’re meeting tomorrow in what promises to be a nail-biting Wimbledon final (nail-biting at least for the great British public).
 But how much love will there be on Centre Court between these two formidable sportsmen, Novac Djokovic and Andy Murray?
 On the scoreboard, there might be a fair amount during the course of the match; perhaps not so much on the court itself.
 Why is love the name given to the score for zero in tennis?
 And what the deuce is the story behind the score for 40-all?